 2. Sautéing the Flavor Base: Heat up a stockpot and melt the butter.
 Add the onions, carrots, celery, and mushrooms, then sauté them until they become slightly tender.
 This process releases their flavors and sets the foundation for a robust soup.
 Don’t forget to add the minced garlic, as it adds an aromatic punch that will elevate the overall taste.

 3. Creating the Creamy Soup Base: Sprinkle the flour over the sautéed veggies, stirring it in to coat them evenly.
 This step helps thicken the soup and gives it a creamy texture.
-Slowly whisk in the milk and chicken broth, allowing the flavors to meld together.
-Season with sea salt and black pepper to taste, adjusting the quantities to suit your preference.
+Slowly whisk in chicken broth, allowing the flavors to meld together.

-4. Adding the Essential Ingredients: Add cooked wild rice and diced/shredded chicken to the pot, immersing them in the savory broth.
-These key ingredients bring heartiness and protein to the soup, making it a satisfying and wholesome meal.
-Let them simmer gently, allowing the flavors to marry and intensify.
+4. Adding the Essential Ingredients: Add cooked wild rice and diced/shredded chicken to the pot, immersing them in the broth.
+Simmer until the veggies are tender.

-5. Finishing Touches and Serving: To achieve that creamy richness, add the heavy cream into the soup.
+5. Finishing Touches and Serving: To achieve that creamy richness, add the milk and heavy cream into the soup.
 Allow the soup to simmer a little longer, ensuring the chicken is heated through.

 SUBSTITUTIONS: